HDX video conferencing and webcam video compression

 - Windows Media Redirection

 If a webcam supports hardware encoding, HDX video compression uses the hardware encoding by default.
 Hardware encoding might consume more bandwidth than software encoding.
-To force software compression, add the following value to the registry key on the client.
+To force software compression, edit the registry key on the client.
 For information, see Webcam software compression in the list of features managed through the registry.

 HDX webcam video compression requirements